johanhelsing/UniRxObservableReference/readme.md

 # UniRx Observable Reference

+Inspectable serializable references to UniRx IObservable properties.

+Note: It works but it's still a bit rough around the edges.

 Adds types that can hold references to monobehavior properties implementing UniRX.IObservable.

 Let's say you have the following class: